Colleen Bevis

-Colleen Lunsford Bevis (1916–2013) was a prominent children's advocate in Hillsborough County, Florida, USA.
+Colleen Lunsford Bevis (1916–2013) was a prominent children's advocate in Hillsborough County, Florida, US.
 She was active for six decades and instrumental in founding the Children's Board of Hillsboough County.
 She became Florida state president of the Parent Teachers Association.

 Biography

-Colleen Lunsford was born on September 5, 1916 to J.J. and Geraldine Lunsford, one of eight brothers and sisters.
+Colleen Lunsford was born on September 5, 1916, to J.J. and Geraldine Lunsford, one of eight brothers and sisters.
 A Hillsborough County native, Colleen attended E. Lee Elementary School, graduated from Brandon High School, and went on to attend the University of Tampa.
-Upon graduation, she went on to marry H. Wayne Bevis, who became an executive for Eastern Airlines of Tampa.
+Upon graduation, she went on to marry H. Wayne Bevis, who became an executive for Eastern Air Lines of Tampa.
 Colleen and H. Wayne Bevis were married for a total of 52 years before his death.
 Colleen and her husband have three daughters, Dorothy Ann Ward, Beverly Bevis, and Judith Bevis Langevin.
 Colleen was step-mother to Dorothy Ann Ward, who preceded her in death.

-Colleen Lunsford Bevis spent over sixty years dedicated to children's advocacy.
+Bevis spent over sixty years dedicated to children's advocacy.
 In memory of Colleen, Hillsborough County Public Schools writes, "From the early days of the fifties to today, Mrs. Bevis has been tireless, consistently working long hours every week voluntarily advocating, organizing, patiently informing, inspiring, and when necessary, cajoling those able to help children".
 Colleen joined the local PTA in 1951, where she later became a local president.
 This was her initial step towards a long career of child advocacy.
 One of her most notable accomplishments was her role in the creation of the Hillsborough County Children's Board, which she organized alongside of Hillsborough County Commissioner, Jan Platt.
-According to Hillsborough County Schools, Colleen volunteered with the following organizations: